buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/Types/IfcFlowInstrumentTypeEnum.md

 # IfcFlowInstrumentTypeEnum

-The _IfcFlowInstrumentTypeEnum_ defines the range of different types of flow instrument that can be specified.
+The _IfcFlowInstrumentTypeEnum_ defines the range of different types of flow instrument that can be specified.<!-- end of definition -->

 > HISTORY  New enumeration in IFC2x2.